 - Learning Outcomes

 This paper is organised to achieve two objectives, namely:

 - To explore and analyse different approaches social geographers use to explain social difference

-- Apply theories of power, identity and action to contemporary everyday social geographies
+- Apply theories of power, identity and social justice to contemporary everyday social geographies

 - Understand the theoretical traditions of social geographic thought